BVBeeks Youth Scholarship Program

 - The classroom sessions will be held once a month, on the same date as the parent club meetings (3rd Tuesday of the month, at 6:00pm).
 We will do our best to make these classroom sessions interesting and engaging.
 The students are expected to make at least 75% of the classroom sessions.

 - The field trips are usually scheduled for a Saturday when both the weather and bees are cooperating.
+We may occasionally split up field trips into smaller groups on multiple days, including during the middle of the week.
 While we do expect the students to attend these field trips, we can make allowances for students who can get "field time" experience from other beekeepers/mentors.

-- Participate in the BVBeeks "fall beekeeping school", scheduled for Saturday, Sept 7, 2019.
-This school is the major fundraiser supporting the youth program.
+- Participate in the BVBeeks "fall beekeeping school", scheduled for Saturday, Sept 9, 2023.
+This school is the major fundraiser supporting the youth program, and as such, participation & attendance of the youth participants is required.

 While the parents are not required to attend these, they are strongly encouraged to do so.

-Interested students (and their parents) should fill out the Application Form.
-The form may be emailed to the program director or printed and given in person, but should be turned in no later than August 1.
+Interested students (and their parents) should fill out the new online Application Form.
+The form needs to be filled out and submitted no later than August 1.
 For any questions regarding the youth program, please email your questions to: YouthDirector@bvbeeks.org

 Finally, graduating seniors may become eligible for a cash scholarship award.
 The award will be determined by the BVBeeks Board of Directors each year, both in determining the amount of the amount as well as the recipients.
 In order to receive the cash scholarship, participants will need to: